filipviz/filip-world/content/post/suckers.md

 });
 ```

-In this example, the project owner `0x1234…` gives their new `BPSucker` at `0x1357…` permission to mint project 12's tokens.
+In this example, the project owner `0x1234…` gives their new `JBSucker` at `0x1357…` permission to mint project 12's tokens.

 Repeat this process on the other chain to deploy the peer sucker, and the project should be ready for bridging.